 Thank you for sharing this moment…one all of us can absolutely relate to!
 You know my son has a potty mouth, and it’s something that I am still working on for myself because I have one too.
 I love the reaction of your son; mine always gets scared when I cry.
 By you sharing your Mommy Moment with us, you are reminding us all that our children’s love is incredible, and that they “get it” way more than we give them credit for.
 Thanks Natalie, for sharing your story with us.

 There’s no manual out there for what we do, so sharing stories like this helps us all learn from each other.

-Now head over to Stephanie’s place Where are my supermom boots? and if you are new there, make sure to tell her that I sent you!
+Now head over to Natalie’s place Life on the Mama Track and if you are new there, make sure to tell her that I sent you!

 Psst!
 There’s still time to link up a post for Down the Aisle…come share your favorite wedding photo!